International Schools in Germany

 The International School of Düsseldorf continues to grow, reflecting a finding of the German Government that the Rhein-Ruhr area, centering on Düsseldorf, shows the fastest increase of in English-speaking expatriates.

 Founded in 1968, it is a flagship school in Europe.
 Its sixteen-acre campus is situated a short walk from the Rhine in the beautiful, historic suburb of Kaiserswerth.

 The school enrolls well over 1050 students (Reception to grade 12) from 50 nations and has a staff of 237 from 21 countries.

 ISD is an International Baccalaureate World School.
 In addition to being authorized by the IB Organization, ISD also is accedited by the Council of International Schools and the New England Association of Schools and Colleges.
-Moreover, it has the vaunted seal of approval from the Ministry of Education of the state of Nordrhein-Westfalen.
+Moreover, it has the vaunted seal of approval from the Ministry of Education of the state of North Rhine-Westphalia.

 Instruction is in English but the German language is a requirement, starting in Preparatory.
 Other languages taught are French, Spanish, Japanese and Korean.
-There also is a large after school Mother Tongue program.
+There also is a large after school Mother Tongue programme.

 School buildings are spacious, modern and well-equipped.
-Art studios, purpose-built music- and drama-teaching rooms and a 400 seat theatre support an extensive visual and performing arts program.
-All classrooms are equipped with interactive whiteboards and the school has an ambitious information technology program.
+Art studios, purpose-built music- and drama-teaching rooms and a 400 seat theatre support an extensive visual and performing arts programme.
+All classrooms are equipped with interactive whiteboards and the school has an ambitious information technology programme.

-Two gymnasiums and several football fields support a comprehensive physical education, competitive sports and after school activities program.
+Two state-of-the-art gymnasiums and several football fields support a comprehensive physical education, competitive sports and after school activities programme.
 School teams participate regularly in local and international competitions.
 Adult teams of faculty and parents compete in local soccer, basketball and volleyball competitions.

-An emphasis on contemporary teaching methodology is underpinned by an extensive professional development program, small classes and a creative, enthusiastic and committed faculty.
+An emphasis on contemporary teaching methodology is underpinned by an extensive professional development programme, small classes and a creative, enthusiastic and committed faculty.

 A large team of parent volunteers enrich ISD's educational efforts and support families on their arrival, during their stay and through their departure in and from Düsseldorf.
 Together, faculty, students and parents form a learning community with a clear commitment to "Learning to be a World Citizen".